-I am not going to flood you with all the statistics you can find on the Internet.
+I am not going to flood you with all of the statistics you can find on the Internet.
 I am going to present the most compelling and relevant data to you and go into the details to help you decide if it’s the piece of information that you need or not to create quality content and improve your business’ conversion rate.

 The Background for Content Marketing

-But before we take a look at the statistics, let’s take a step back and better understand the role of content marketing in the entire scope of marketing options that your business has.
+Before we take a look at the statistics, let’s take a step back and better understand the role of content marketing for successful content marketers, whether they focus primarily on visual content or audio markets.

-In a nutshell, there are three main types of marketing: traditional advertisements such as those seen in print or radio/TV formats, online advertisements including banner ads on sites or paid search, and content marketing, which includes types of content ranging from blogs and email marketing to social media.
+In a nutshell, there are three main types of marketing: traditional advertising such as those seen in print or radio/TV formats, online advertisements including banner ads on sites or paid search, and content marketing, which includes types of content ranging from blogs and email marketing to social media.
 This third form of marketing is the focus of our discussion today.
-Hopefully, these statistics will help you to choose the right types of marketing for your business, and gain an understanding of the costs involved in creating email newsletters, interactive content, social media posts, and more.
+Hopefully, these statistics will help you choose the right types of marketing for your business, and gain an understanding of the costs involved in creating email newsletters, interactive content, social media posts, and more.

 Compared to traditional marketing, content marketing is less expensive per lead.